intel-ai-tce/ai-documents/AEM/mlperf/README.md

 source init_env;export CHECKPOINT_PATH=/model/Llama-2-70b-chat-hf/; python load_model.py;pkill -9 -f python
 ```
 > NOTE: Before you run the model, please make sure to login your huggingface account by "huggingface-cli login"

+> NOTE: To get the best server performance vaule, update the Server QPS in /workspace/user.conf from 54.4 to 68.0

 ##### Performance
 ```